-A student with a disability affecting academic performance should inform the Director of The Academic Success Center (TASC) in writing of his/her disability and the nature of its effect on his/her academic performance.
+A student with a disability affecting academic performance should inform the Director of The Tutoring and Academic Support Center (TASC) in writing of his/her disability and the nature of its effect on his/her academic performance.
 If an instructor becomes aware of or suspects a student has a disability, the instructor should refer the student to the Director of TASC.

-The College, however, provides reasonable accommodations for otherwise qualified students with disabilities to assist them in obtaining an education.
+The College provides reasonable accommodations for otherwise qualified students with disabilities to assist them in obtaining an education.
 Accordingly, instructors make reasonable accommodations for students with disabilities in order to allow them opportunity, consistent with their diagnostic profile, to learn course content and subsequently to demonstrate mastery of course content.
 Instructors should not make such accommodations for students with disabilities without specific directives from the Director of TASC.

-In order to be considered eligible for reasonable accommodations, a student must submit the following to Academic Support Services:
+In order to be considered eligible for reasonable accommodations, a student must submit the following to the Director of TASC: